0xcacti/misc-stuff-until-later/README.md

 Actually, I want to do more programming with no goal.
 Just playing.
 When I play games there is no goal.
 I want to do the same here.
 This will be my repo for this.

-I'm also gonna use this repo to learn how regex's work